smshayan/NFT-smart-contract/README.md

 # NFT-smart-contract
-You cannot use this contract with out my permision this is copyrighted by smshayan
+You cannot use this contract without permision author's permision this is copyrighted by smshayan